 If you are going to work in Hungary (as a self-employed person for example) or just want to pay national insurance contributions, you need to apply for a TAJ Card/Number; especially prior to working.
 You can NOT work in Hungary as a self-employed person or as an employee without a Tax Code AND Taj Card/Number.

 A Hungarian TAJ Card, which has a unique TAJ Number on it, is similar to a UK National Insurance Number/Card; known to the older generation and citizens from other countries as a Social Security Card/Number.
 It is the card (if you already have one) you show to potential employers (to prove you are eligible for work and national insurance contributions), the number you put on doctor application forms and so on.

-NOTE: A part of the TAJ application process used to be that you contact HMRC for a E104 certificate, which stated you were no longer paying any N.I Contributions in the UK, but that process has since changed.
-Now it is the Hungarian TAJ office that has to contact HMRC directly in order to request a S041 certificate.
-This means you no longer have to deal with this part of the TAJ application process.
-The TAJ office will still tell you to visit HMRC, but you do NOT have to.
-That is the TAJ office's responsibility, NOT YOURS.
+NOTE - A part of the TAJ application process used to be that YOU contact HMRC for a E104 certificate, now known as the S041 application form, which stated you were no longer paying any N.I Contributions in the UK.
+However, that process has since changed whereby it is now the Hungarian TAJ office that has to contact HMRC directly in order to request a S041 application form.
+This means you NO LONGER HAVE TO deal with this part of the TAJ application process.
+So if the TAJ office tells you differently, tell them they are wrong and they must be the one's to correspond with the HMRC on your behalf.